avengers-p7/Avengers_P7_Documents/Application_CI/Implementation/Commit_SIgn-off/DeclarativePipeline/README.md

 **Step-1** Create a New Pipeline Job

 - Navigate to the Jenkins dashboard and click on New Item.
-- Enter a name for your job (e.g., "Declarative Pipeline-Commit SIgn-off").
+- Enter a name for your job (e.g., "Declarative Pipeline Commit Sign-off").
 - Select Pipeline and click OK.

 **Step-2** Configure Pipeline Script